bgodfrey/tutorials_devel/docs/tutorials/snap/tut_spec.md

 ## Setup ##

-This tutorial comes with a completed model file, a compiled bitstream, ready for execution on ROACH, as well as a Python script to configure the ROACH and make plots.
-[Here](https://github.com/casper-astro/tutorials_devel/tree/master/ise/roach2/tut_spec)
+This tutorial comes with a completed model file, a compiled bitstream, ready for execution on the SNAP board, as well as a Python script to configure the SNAP board and make plots.
+[Here](https://github.com/casper-astro/tutorials_devel/tree/main/snap/tut_spec)

 ## Spectrometer Basics ##